 Coming on the heels of the wildly successful and innovative Pirates of the Caribbean and Disney's New York World's Fair attractions, the Haunted Mansion was part of an incredible burst of creative energy from the company and one of its high watermark moments.
-An overnight sensation (that was actually many years in the making), the classic ride has remained enormously popular; casual and ardent fans alike typically rank it among their favorite Disney attractions.
+Opened in 1969, the ride celebrated its 50th anniversary in 2019.
+The classic attraction has remained enormously popular.
+Casual and ardent fans alike typically rank it among their favorite Disney attractions.

-Note: The four Haunted Mansions (the Paris version is called, "Phantom Manor") are essentially similar.
-Tokyo and Florida are virtually identical; California's exterior is markedly different, but the ride experience is largely the same; Paris has a different storyline and other unique elements, but the overall feel takes its cue from the original.
+Note: The four Haunted Mansions (the Disneyland Paris version is called, "Phantom Manor") are essentially similar.
+At Tokyo Disneyland and Florida's Magic Kingdom, the attractions are virtually identical.
+The exterior of the original Haunted Mansion at Disneyland in California is markedly different, but the ride experience is largely the same.
+Paris has a different storyline and other unique elements, but the overall feel takes its cue from the original.
 Hong Kong Disneyland has Mystic Manor, a decidedly different take on a haunted attraction.
-My review is based on the California and Florida versions of the ride.
+This review is based on the California and Florida versions of the ride.

 Disney's Filmmaking Techniques